 - Ideation – the process of coming up with a new idea and “pressure testing” it with potential buyers through conversation and the sharing of prototypes

-- Productization – the process of developing the “minimum viable product,” or MVP, which is not the final version but is enough to share it with customers for feedback and continued development
+- Productization – the process of developing the “minimum viable product,” or MVP, which is not the final version but is enough to share it with customers for feedback, first revenue and continued development

 - Launch – the process of creating and initiating a go-to-market strategy, including sales, marketing and customer support